+A key simplification in all reflection models is the assumption that the density of the illuminated atmosphere remains constant.
+Therefore, our study investigates the effects of high density in X-ray illuminated disk atmospheres, assuming a constant-density vertical structure of the accretion disk (see section~2 of \cite{Garcia_2016} for more details), which may differ from reality.
+This simplification may explain why relativistic reflection alone cannot fully account for the soft X-ray excess without including additional warm Comptonized emission in most of the sources in the sample.
+However, developing a reflection model that incorporates variable density in the vertical direction of the accretion disk is beyond the scope of this paper.

-\subsection{Comparison with Previous Study of the Sample with XMM-Newton Only}
+\subsection{Comparison with Previous Study of the Sample with {\textit {XMM-Newton}} Only}

-The comparison of four key parameters, i.e., disk density, iron abundance, black hole spin, and disk inclination angle of the AGN sample obtained from our broadband joint \xmm{}+\nustar{} spectral modeling and previous analyses using only \xmm{} data, are presented in Fig.~7.
-As evident from the top left panel in Fig.~7, the disk density we measured using joint \xmm{}/\nustar{} data is higher than the one derived from the \xmm{} spectral fitting alone.
+The comparison of four key parameters, i.e., disk density, iron abundance, black hole spin, and disk inclination angle of the AGN sample, as determined from our broadband joint \xmm{}+\nustar{} spectral modeling and from previous analyses by JJ19 using only 0.5--10\keV{} averaged \xmm{} spectra, are presented in Fig.~7.
+However, a direct comparison of parameter uncertainties should be treated with caution, since our uncertainties are derived using MCMC, while JJ19 did not employ MCMC for error estimation.
+Moreover, the spectral modeling statistics and residuals reported in JJ19 are high for most sources, raising further concerns about the robustness of their parameter estimation.

+As evident from the top left panel in Fig.~7, the disk density we measured using joint \xmm{}/\nustar{} data is higher than that derived from \xmm{} spectral fitting alone.
 This is because the additional spectral features across the broad bandpass let us more accurately disentangle the reflection from the continuum.
-Moreover, some sources (e.g., Mrk~79) in the previous \xmm{} data did not show broad Fe~K line emission due to short exposure.
-In this work, with more data from both \xmm{} and \nustar{}, we prominently detected the broad Fe~K emission feature, the modeling of which resulted in an enhanced contribution of the disk reflection component.
+Moreover, some sources (e.g., Mrk~79) in the previous \xmm{} data did not reveal broad Fe~K line emission due to short exposure.
+In this work, with more data from both \xmm{} and \nustar{}, we prominently detected the broad Fe~K emission feature, the modeling of which resulted in an enhanced contribution from the disk reflection component.

-The iron abundances measured through our joint \xmm{}+\nustar{} high-density reflection spectroscopy are consistent with those derived from the high-density reflection modeling of the previous \xmm{} data of the sample (Fig.~7, top middle).
-We measure solar or near-solar iron abundance for the sample with a median of $A_{\rm Fe}\sim 2$, which is expected since the higher-density reflection model can decrease the inferred iron abundance by increasing the continuum in the reflection component.
+The iron abundances measured from our joint \xmm{}+\nustar{} high-density reflection spectroscopy are consistent with those obtained from high-density reflection modeling of previous \xmm{} data for the sample (Fig.~7, top right).
+We measure solar or near-solar iron abundances for the sample, with a median value of $A_{\rm Fe}\sim 2$.
+This is expected since the higher-density reflection model can reduce the inferred iron abundance by enhancing the continuum in the reflection component.